llama.cpp Backend Options

 - Platform: Windows, Linux

-- Hardware: AMD GPUs (iGPU and dGPU), NVIDIA GPUs, Intel GPUs
+- Hardware: AMD GPUs (iGPU and dGPU), NVIDIA GPUs, Intel GPUs, Qualcomm Adreno and other Vulkan-capable GPUs on ARM64 Linux

 - Use Case: Cross-vendor GPU acceleration